Office design styles

 The Wabi-sabi style comes from Japan and celebrates imperfection and transience.
 The interior space is given asymmetry and atypical furniture is used.
 Popular materials are ceramics and wood.
 Surfaces and decorative elements tend to be rough and inaccurate and should always resemble the handmade work of

-.
+a craftsman.
 At the same time, however, the space should not be too crowded and moderation in the decoration is appreciated.

 Eclectic style